-Mineral interest acquisition, exploration and evaluation expenditure
+Exploration and evaluation expenditure

-Mineral interest acquisition, exploration and evaluation expenditure incurred is accumulated in respect of each identifiable area of interest.
+Exploration and evaluation expenditure incurred is accumulated in respect of each identifiable area of interest.
 These costs are only carried forward to the extent that the Group's rights of tenure to that area of interest are current and either the costs are expected to be recouped through the successful development and commercial exploitation of the area of interest or where exploration activities in the area of interest have not yet reached a stage that permits reasonable assessment of the existence of economically recoverable reserves and active and significant operations, in, or in relation to, the area of interest are continuing.